 Francisco J. Martinez-Torres, MD, PhD, Senior Medical Director, Neuroscience, Global Clinical Development

 Dr. Francisco J. Martinez-Torres has a clinical background in Internal Medicine, Critical Care Medicine and Neurology (Stroke) as well as extensive basic, translational and clinical research experience in Neuroscience, Immunology and HIV in academia and industry.
 His pharmaceutical development expertise encompasses clinical programs phases I to III, across diverse therapeutic platforms (e.g., small molecules, biologicals, gene therapy) in the Neuroscience and Rare Disease spaces.
-Dr. Martinez-Torres worked as a clinical and research fellow in the Department of Neurology at the University of Heidelberg from 2001-2007.
-He also served as a physician in the stroke unit and as the medical project manager for the German trial of Acyclovir and Corticosteroids in Herpes-simplex-virus-Encephalitis (GACHE).Message Presenter
+Dr. Martinez-Torres worked as a clinical and research fellow in the Department of Neurology at the University of Heidelberg from 2001-2007, where he served as a physician in the stroke unit and conducted translational and clinical research projects in herpes simplex encephalitis (HSE), stroke, and multiple sclerosis (MS).Message Presenter

 Who Should Attend?